Nanolocity/Nanolocity/README.md

-Welcome to the Nanolocity profile :-)
+Welcome to the Nanolocity, check out FPremium while you're here